Bird TLC

 Volunteer Requirements

-You must be 18 or 16 with a parent present.
+You must be 18 years of age or older to volunteer at the Bird TLC Clinic, or 16 years of age with a parent or guardian present.

 You must have a current tetanus vaccination.